nahisah/totesys/README.md

 ### Setting up AWS credentials
 This part requires going into the project files and changing a bit of code as this project was originally working off a single AWS account shared between contributors.

-To be able to set this project up to work on your AWS Console, you will need to setup AWS Secrets Manager <insert link here> with your database and warehouse credentials.
+To be able to set this project up to work on your AWS Console, you will need to setup [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) with your database and warehouse credentials.
 The secrets you store should be in the following format:
 ```bash
 user: <username>
 password: <password>